- Asia Report !!

 But briefly after the devastating earthquake to strike the main civilization centers of north-central China rearing its people and civilization, an unusually large and bright comet (C/1556 D1) (as we know know an object measuring about half the size of earths moon) appears in the night sky above the Chinese Capital, the Silk Road and all Capitals of the world.
 By February the first reports of its sighting are logged.
 As it gained in brightness, it became visible to the naked eye by daylight, thus, together with the stunning earthquake, appearing to many as an supernatural sign from the Heavens.
 As word of their appearance is transmitted through civilizations along the silk road, they are taken are most ominous signals of impending doom.

 In China the twin sign of the earthquake followed by a comet was taken as the sign of the impending death of the Emperor or even the fall of the Dynasty and Civilization.
-At the observatory at the University of Leiden in The Netherlands, Cornelius (or Cornelio) Gemma (28 February 1535 – 12 October 1578), physician, astronomer and astrologer (and professor of medicine at Catholic University of Leuven) observed the comets appearance and described its head to have been as large in appearance as the (visible) planet Jupiter while its color resembled that of the planet Mars.
+At the observatory at the University of Leiden in The Netherlands, Cornelius (or Cornelio) Gemma (Life: 28 February 1535 – 12 October 1578), physician, astronomer and astrologer (and professor of medicine at Catholic University of Leuven) observed the comets appearance and described its head to have been as large in appearance as the (visible) planet Jupiter while its color resembled that of the planet Mars.
 In France, when the Emperor for the first time caught sight of the blazing celestial object in the sky he reportedly stood aghast, according to his own words taking the whole as a heavenly sign to retire from his Reign as Charles the Fifth Holy Emperor (of France).
 While passing to within 15 million kilometers from earth, the gargantuan comet appeared brighter in the night sky than 1st magnitude stars while remaining visible to the naked eye in the daytime sky for some 12 days (although it was tracked by Astronomers until as late as April 22).

 On the 5th of March, as the Comet made its track across the sky above, a heavy earthquake struck the city of Istanbul (formerly Constantinople) causing heavy damage to the city and erasing life in surrounding coastal villages through subsequent tsunamis.
 Although this earthquake was not the heaviest ever experienced in Istanbul, nevertheless, the resulting damage to the Great Hagia Sophia Mosque (formerly the Church of the Patriarch of Constantinople), the city walls, gates and large parts of the city quarters appearing in conjunction with the large comet in the sky made it a widely reported event.